-Because both NVRAM and the flash memory have limited storage capacity, we recommend that you network-based URLs (such as TFTP and FTP) before the switch can write bindings to the binding file at that URL for the first time.
+Because both NVRAM and the flash memory have limited storage capacity, we recommend that you store a binding file on a TFTP server.
+You must create an empty file at the configured URL on network-based URLs (such as TFTP and FTP) before the switch can write bindings to the binding file at that URL for the first time.